nisshan-x/QuadrupedRobot/README.md

 ## Mini Pupper Crowdfunding Campaign

 Mini Pupper has been launched on Stanford Pupper website, and will launch on Kickstarter very soon.
-You can find our [Mini Pupper Prototype](https://youtu.be/rMgQ13uQCG0), on Dec, 2020, we used more 8+ months to make Mini Pupper stable, there is NO risk to ship it to you.
+You can find our [Mini Pupper Prototype](https://youtu.be/rMgQ13uQCG0), on Dec, 2020, we used more than 8+ months to make Mini Pupper stable, there is NO risk to ship it to you.

 You will receive not only the hardware kit, but also more high quality services.
 It will be very convenient and helpful to let you make your own robot dog.
 - Mini Pupper Hardware kit.